Supercolbat/0x0000/README.md

 # 0x0000
-A file uploading site hosted on repl.it.
+A file uploading and url shortening site hosted on repl.it.
 More info coming soon